overbrowsing/pruner/tools/tile-calculator/README.md

     - ***Yes*** — **❓ Enter breakpoints separated by spaces**

 3. **View Results**
+- Image dimensions
+- Number of columns and rows
+- Total tiles
+- Tile dimensions
 - Breakpoints
-- Number of columns and rows
-- Tile Dimensions
 - Tiles visible at each breakpoint
-- Pixel Waste Results

 4. **Export Data**
 - You will be prompted to export pixel waste data to a CSV file.
 Choose 'y' to save to the [tile-calculator folder](/tools/tile-calculator/).